 About Beeswax Polish

-Beeswax Polish is a natural wax used to feed and protect bare wooden surfaces, as well as varnished, oiled or painted wood.
+Beeswax Polish is used to feed and protect bare wooden surfaces, as well as varnished, oiled or painted wood.
 It seals and protects all types of wood, giving a long lasting, durable, and natural looking shine.
 Our Beeswax Polish will also repair minor knocks and scratches in woodwork as well as protecting from moisture and staining.

 Beeswax acts as a protective coating on the surface, enhancing the wood’s shine and helping keep it look better for longer.